Reports to: Education Director

 Good organization and time management skills including self-motivation to work remotely and complete tasks in a timely manner

 Excellent attention to detail

 Able to connect with and develop trusting relationships with people and communities of various backgrounds and identities

 Good stress management skills

-Knowledge of local food systems
+Knowledge of or experience with local food systems

 Commitment to continuous learning

-Experience managing programs and relationships with partners
+Experience coordinating programs and relationships with partners

 In your cover letter please address the following questions and anything else you feel would be helpful to the selection committee: